0ranki/nextcloud-previews/README.md

 [Running the Podman pod as a service with systemd](SYSTEMD.md)

-For instructions on using these images, go to https://github.com/nextcloud/docker and https://docs.nextcloud.com/.
+For detailed instructions on using these images, go to https://github.com/nextcloud/docker and https://docs.nextcloud.com/.

 Simply use `ghcr.io/0ranki/nextcloud-previews/nextcloud:<version>`